Bella-DeFinTech/across-relayer-monitoring/schema.md

-    relayer_refund_root TEXT NOT NULL,              -- Relayer refund root hash end_block INTEGER NOT NULL,             -- Ending block for this bundle on this chain processed_timestamp INTEGER,            -- When this bundle was processed PRIMARY KEY (bundle_id, chain_id),
+    relayer_refund_root TEXT NOT NULL,              -- Relayer refund root hash end_block INTEGER NOT NULL,             -- Ending block for this bundle on this chain processed_timestamp INTEGER,            -- When this bundle was processed propose_timestamp INTEGER,      -- When ProposeRootBundle tx landed on Ethereum settlement_timestamp INTEGER,   -- When RelayedRootBundle tx landed on destination PRIMARY KEY (bundle_id, chain_id),
     FOREIGN KEY (chain_id) REFERENCES Chain(chain_id)
 );